The lethal dose of Vyvanse is over 1000 mg/kg.

 - suicidal thoughts

 It’s never the wrong time to seek help for addiction.
-Whether you or a loved one have been prescribed Vyvanse or not, it has a high potential for abuse.
+If you or a loved one is facing drug or alcohol abuse, call us today to learn about your treatment options for addiction recovery.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.